Mr-Destructive/podevcast/README.md

 And the directory for deployed web pages (published directory) is `site` which contains all the `HTML` files that can be rendered as the website itself.

+## Django Application

+There is also a django app for the same project, but not deployed.
+It is still in development, and it is just developed for understanding and learning some concepts in django.
+The [webapp](https://github.com/Mr-Destructive/podevcast/tree/main/webapp) folder holds the django project and is independent of the python static site application.

 ## Contributing

 Any Podcast you think should be added please do create a PR and add the RSS feed URL for the same podcast in the `podlist` JSON file, or even giving a suggestion by raising a issue will be suffice.